-Tilly (2004) argues activism is a series of contentious activities that people perform collectively with the aim to change social issues.
+Tilly (2004) argues that activism is a series of contentious activities that people perform collectively with the aim to change social issues.
 It comprises networks of information interactions between different individuals or groups that shared collective identities and engaged in political or cultural conflicts (Diani 1992).
-Citizens' participation in online activism can be determined by motivation which refers to the accessibility and ability to use the Internet including their levels of interest, confidence, knowledge as well as open-mindedness towards democracy (Norris 2001).
+Citizens' participation in online activism can be determined by motivation which refers to the accessibility and ability to use the internet, including their levels of interest, confidence, knowledge as well as open-mindedness towards democracy (Norris 2001).

-Most of the literature on social movement emphasizes structural and societal factors than individuals.
+Most of the literature on social movement emphasises structural and societal factors than individuals.
 Some argue that social movements were caused by groups' discontent with access to resources (McCarthy and Zald 1977).
-While some research focused on frustrations as factors that motivate individuals or collective political actions, others recognized social media as a significant tool that stimulates activism through mobilization and interaction (Harlow 2011; Boulianne 2015) and enables people to connect and organize among themselves in offline activism on contentious issues (Earl et al. 2014; Gerbaudo and Trere 2015; Kavada 2015).
-Montagno et al. (2021) argue social media motivate people to collectively address a problem and mobilize them in participating in the actual protest.
+While some research focused on frustrations as factors that motivate individuals or collective political actions, others recognised social media as a significant tool that stimulates activism through mobilisation and interaction (Harlow 2011; Boulianne 2015), and enables people to connect and organise among themselves in offline activism on contentious issues (Earl et al. 2014; Gerbaudo and Treré 2015; Kavada 2015).
+Montagno, Garrett-Walker and Ho (2021) argue that social media motivate people to collectively address a problem and mobilise them in participating in the actual protest.

-Other motivations that continue to influence activists today include individuals' political consciousness, personal life expressions of oppressions and solidary with groups (Kunst et al. 2018).
-For marginalized groups, the motivation is there when resources such as leaders, organizing skills, and interested individuals come together (Jenkins 1983; McCarthy and Zald 2002).
+Other motivations that continue to influence activists today include individuals' political consciousness, personal life expressions of oppressions and solidarity with groups (Kunst et al. 2018).
+For marginalised groups, the motivation is there when resources, such as leaders, organising skills, and interested individuals come together (Jenkins 1983).
 When opportunities for activism are made available, individuals are more likely to become activists.